 VRF air conditioners are available with heat pump and heat recovery technology.
 These air conditioners utilise increased external static pressure (up to 250pa) to provide full flexibility in air conditioning design.

 Indoor VRF air conditioning units will often utilise ducts to provide the ultimate in climate control whilst maintaining building aesthetics, even within strict structural confines.
 Flexibile duct layout means air flow patterns can be customised to suit any application.

 Options for cool or warm air distribution include:

 - ceiling suspended units

 - floor standing

 - air curtains

 Low noise, ultra slim cassette or duct variants are available for applications such as hotels.

-Whichever air conditioning option you choose, you can be sure that at its heart beats a highly efficient and flexible VRF unit.
+Whichever air conditioning option you choose, you can be sure that, at its heart, will beat a highly efficient and flexible VRF unit.

 How do VRF air conditioners work?